-In cases where a student is unable to complete a course due to unavoidable extenuating circumstances, the instructor may elect to give a grade of "Incomplete."
+In cases where a student is unable to complete a course due to unavoidable extenuating circumstances, the instructor may elect to give a grade of "Incomplete" with approval from the office of Academic Affairs.

 "Incomplete" grades are intended to allow a student who has been prevented from completing coursework, due to unforeseen circumstances such as an extended illness, to finish the work after the end of the semester; they are not intended to allow a student to resubmit assignments or re-take exams in which they performed poorly.
+The "Incomplete" must be removed within 8 weeks of grades posting, unless an extension is granted by the office of Academic Affairs.